 Morgan Shaw, Executive Director

-& Event Liaison/Facilitator, SEAG Chair
+and Event Liaison/Facilitator, SEAG Chair

 Sidney Business Improvement Area Society

 After working many years in the tourism and not-for-profit industry, Morgan Shaw is now the Executive Director & Event Liaison/Facilitator for the Sidney Business Improvement Area Society (Sidney BIA), a collaborative effort of the Sidney BIA and the Town of Sidney.
-Morgan holds a Bachelor’s Degree in Business Administration and a second one in Counselling Psychology and continues to develop and refine her skill set through education and training.
+Morgan holds a Bachelor’s Degree in Business Administration and the second one in Counselling Psychology and continues to develop and refine her skill set through education and training.
 In addition to her work with the Sidney BIA, she is an active member of the Peninsula Celebrations Society.
 She is the mother of two daughters, Natalie & Cal, and lives with her husband in Sidney, British Columbia.

 d.g. bremner & company